Departments of Government

 a.
 May cover up to 100% of project costs, including but not limited to, application fees, audits, equipment, maintenance, labor, and other costs directly related to the project over the project’s life;

 b.
 May also cover a portion of the D-PACE Program costs;

 c.
 May be neither extinguished nor accelerated in the event of default or bankruptcy; and

 d.
 Shall be levied and collected as to assessment payments currently and past due in the same manner as the property assessments of the participating county government on real property.

 (6) The benefit assessment shall constitute a lien against the qualifying commercial real property on which the qualifying energy improvements are made.
 This lien shall:

 b.
-Remain with the real property upon sale, including foreclosure; and
+Remain with the real property upon sale, including sale or transfer by operation of a tax monition sale or mortgage foreclosure, regardless of method; and

 (7) The liens created by benefit assessments may be assigned as follows:

 a.
 Any participating county may assign to the SEU any and all liens filed by the tax collector, as provided in the written D-PACE agreement between participating county and the SEU;